 We offer our pupils an opportunity to do a GCSE in their heritage language.
 Our results are very good.

 Having such an array of languages in school, provides a great opportunity to deliver the Hampshire Young Interpreter scheme.
 This training is offered to both bilingual pupils and also our gifted and talented linguists in French and German.
 This scheme recently won the Guardian Public Services Award and is hugely popular in this country and abroad.
 Our Young Interpreters attended conferences, have won competitions and have worked with children in our local primary schools.

 By giving children the role of supporting others, whose first language is not English, we are promoting successful integration and helping the Young Interpreters become accustomed to responsibility.

 Community cohesion is vital in bringing school and home life closer.
 We know that parental involvement enhances the learning of pupils.
-We organise events for parents where they can learn about the English culture and the English education system.
-We also provide interpreters for special events and Parents’ Evenings.
+We can provide interpreters for special events and Parents’ Evenings.